 3. Ceremony Programs

-If you expected less guests to attend the wedding, perhaps you didn’t order enough ceremony programs.
+If you expected fewer guests to attend the wedding, perhaps you didn’t order enough ceremony programs.
 Now is a great time to order a handful more!

 4. Seating Arrangement